AgoRapide/AgoRapide/README.md

 AgoRapide supports Windows, .NET and IIS.
 If you also want the backend storage then Npgsql and PostgreSQL / PostGIS is supported.
 We welcome contributors who would like to expand on this.
 The approach is usable for lots of different platforms.

 AgoRapide is based on a pragmatic development philosophy acquired through 30 years of experience developing all kinds of small to medium scale applications with a focus on data and control systems.
 The keyword is pragmatic, we strive not to dogmatically stick to some ideology.
-Instead we prefer to test out what works in practise.
+Instead we prefer to test out what works in practice.

 AgoRapide is open for contributions and new ideas.
 As of March 2017 it is mostly a one-man project of Bjørn Erling Fløtten.
 We would especially welcome ideas for turning AgoRapide into a more complete modelling tool (with the possibility of generating traditional SQL schemas for instance.
 See [panSL.org] (http://panSL.org) for some history).
 We are also considering automatically creating native app-code, based on the property information given in AgoRapide.
 There are of course also a lot of mundane improvements to be made regarding annotations and validating of properties.